zdiv/ytsm/README.md

 ytsm currently depends on GNU userland.
 This means that ytsm probably won't run on the BSDs or OS X out of the box.
 I intend to fix this in a future revision.

-youtube-dl doesn't seem to make it easy to find the upload date, so this script uses the fetch date instead.
-If I find a way to work around this, I will update the script.

 The fetch script may require a captcha if it processes too many new videos at once.
 During testing with an old version of ytsm that used quvi 0.4, I used 75 videos from three uploaders without incident, but when I added all 62 of my subscriptions (about 1300 videos in total), at least 100 of them were nameless because of the captcha.
 Youtube-viewer and quvi were both unable to view anything for about four hours.

 On low-end hardware, these scripts are probably not incredibly fast.
 On my Intel i7-3720QM, an Ivy Bridge CPU with a maximum frequency of 3.6 GHz, it can complete the built-in benchmark in about 170ms.
 With high end AMD hardware circa 2013, I would expect it to complete in about 300ms.
 With a higher end ARM processor (A9/A15 at > 1 GHz, or just about any ARMv8 CPU), I expect a score of 2000ms (two seconds) at the very worst.